- Search The Registry

 - My Account

 *Reginald Shepherd was born on this date in 1963.
-He was an African American writer and poet.
+He was a Black writer and poet.

 Shepherd was from New York City and raised in tenements and housing projects in the Bronx.
 In 1988, he received his B.A. from Bennington College and M.F.A. degrees from Brown University and the University of Iowa.
 The University of Pittsburgh Press published his first book, Some Are Drowning, in 1994.
 As winner of the 1993 Associated Writing Programs’ Award in Poetry; Pittsburgh published his second book, Angel, Interrupted, in 1996.
 That collection was a finalist for a 1997 Lambda Literary Award.
 Pittsburgh published his third book, Wrong, in 1999.
 His fourth book, Otherhood, from Pittsburgh was released in 2002.
 Shepherd has received a 1993 Discovery/The Nation award, the 1994 George Kent Prize from Poetry magazine, and grants from the NEA, the Illinois Arts Council, and the Constance Saltonstall Foundation, among other awards and honors.